anguyenmagento/devdocs/guides/v2.0/cloud/live/stage-prod-live.md

 ### Assisted deployment
 For Pro, the Staging and Production environments require *assisted deployment*.
 These environments are not accessible through the Enterprise Cloud Edition Web Interface to add SSH keys or to modify environment variables, routes, or settings.
 You must enter a [support ticket]({{ page.baseurl }}cloud/bk-cloud.html#gethelp) to deploy code, add SSH keys, and go live.

+(Is this true ^^^ that they have to open a ticket to deploy code?
+This is not the case currently, can we verify?)

 With SSH keys added, you can access the environments to complete CLI commands without requiring tickets.

 ### Enter a ticket to deploy